datasnakes/OrthoEvolution/Docs/docs/source/logitreadme.rst

    ``blastn.error('Your refseq accession was not found')``

-Multiple loggers can exist for the same logfile and multiple loggers can be set up for one script.
+Multiple loggers can exist for the same logfile and multiple loggers can be set up for one script which is shown in the example below.

 Example
 -------